Eager Loading

 Eager loading is a very powerful feature, but it can also be very expensive.
 For example, if you have

-schema, and an edge which may have 1000+ associated entities, eager loading will never
+a User schema, and an edge which may have 1000+ associated entities, eager loading will never

 be paginated, so it must always fetch all of the associated entities.
 Eager loading should only be used